ctools/ctools/doc/source/about.rst

 ctools are based on GammaLib, a versatile toolbox for the scientific analysis of astronomical gamma-ray data.
-Besides CTA, GammaLib supports the analysis of H.E.S.S., MAGIC, VERITAS, Fermi/LAT, CGRO/COMPTEL and INTEGRAL/SPI data.
+GammaLib supports the analysis of H.E.S.S., MAGIC, VERITAS, CTA, Fermi/LAT, CGRO/COMPTEL and INTEGRAL/SPI data.
 GammaLib supports in particular the combination of data from different instruments in a true joint multi-wavelength analysis that consistently handles the response of each instrument.